k1w1sp4c3m/k1w1sp4c3m.github.io/_posts/2023-09-28-Overthewire-Bandit-Level-4-to-5-Walkthrough.md

 ```
 We see the 'inhere' directory mentionned in the instruction.

-We are looking for a human readable file in the ‘inhere’ directory.
+We are looking for a human readable file in the this directory.

-First let’s list the files with a ‘ls -l inhere’, the ‘-l’ parameter will display a list with line returns and some info such as permission instead of files on a single line.
+First let’s list the files with a ‘ls -l inhere/’, the ‘-l’ parameter will display a list with line returns and some info such as permission instead of files on a single line.

 ```bash
 bandit4@bandit:~$ ls -l inhere/